 A perennial powerhouse in several sports, the University of Tennessee fields eighteen men's and women's NCAA Division I intercollegiate teams and is home to more than 500 student-athletes.
 The Vols and Lady Vols play as members of the highly competitive Southeastern Conference.

 Our student-athletes are committed to a culture of excellence, both on and off the field.
-They posted a record performance in the classroom for the fall 2013 semester, finishing with a cumulative GPA of 3.02.
+In 2013, for the first time since we’ve been keeping records, our student-athletes’ average GPA topped 3.0 for two consecutive semesters.

 Twenty-three UT teams have won national championships, including the Lady Vols basketball team and track and field team, and the Vols football, track and field, cross country, and swimming and diving teams.